Time to read: 8 min

 - Flat end mills have a flat cutting surface.
 They can use a larger stepover for parts with flat surfaces but may need a smaller stepover in the corners of complex parts.

 - Ball end mills have a spherical cutting surface for curved and complex parts.
-They need a smaller stepover because the cutting action occurs over just a part of the tool’s end.
+A ball end mill needs a smaller stepover because the cutting action occurs over just a part of the tool’s end.
 Additionally, when working on curved surfaces, the effective cutting diameter changes with the stepover, impacting both surface finish and machining time.
 It’s crucial to calculate the stepover carefully to avoid excessive scalloping or inefficient machining, especially in finishing operations.

 - Bull nose end mills have a flat cutting surface with round corners.
 They can use a larger stepover on flat surfaces.